New Hampshire Payroll Resource

 View all guides →

-New Hampshire minimum wage $7.25/hr.
+New Hampshire minimum wage 2026: $7.25/hr.
+Tipped minimum $3.27/hr.
 New Hampshire has no state minimum wage law; the federal rate of $7.25/hr applies.
 Tipped employees may be paid $3.27/hr under federal rules.
+What employers need to know.

 What Employers Say About the National Payroll Giants